FichteFoll/advent-of-code/2024/README.md

 but it's not like this matters for such a task.
 It is very easy
 to make tiny errors during this process, though.

+# Day 18

+The second path-finding task,
+this time utilizing A\*
+to (hopefully) skip some unnecessary steps.
+I made an annoying off-by-one error when specifying/respecting the grid size, which caused my otherwise-correct implementation to never find a solution.

+Part 2 is just brute-force,
+but it only runs for 1.4 seconds and that is fine in my book for day 18.